agorakit/agorakit/docs/dev/chalenges_of_self_management.md

 -> create a new membership level for confirmed people.
 People are confirmed when a few members confirmed they are real.

 Or a point system

+And look at Discourse way of sandboxing new users (and a lot of other tricks they bring on the table)